LawyerCat42069/BRC-420-69/README.md

 Once inscribed, the parent inscription must remain in a designated owner wallet, or be sent to Satoshi's wallet to "renounce" the collection.
 This BRC-420 incription can be inscribed in an encrypted manner as well, to allow for less decentralized but more private decryption, or could even remain uninscribed to maintain more secrecy of the underlying inscription data (uninscribed "orphan" ordinals would also be appropriate for individual items not part of a collection).
 The privacy implications could be significant for any types of document that an individual might want inscribed onto the blockchain without it being publicly visible or known.

 Using cryptography as the basis for the inscribed ordinal is significant because it allows us to transcend what would ordinarily be the file size limits of ordinals.
 You can store significant amounts of data in a hash using the power of hash+encryption key.
 And by using base64 conversion of pixels, you can get exactly the same images - except bigger...and with steganography, you can embed metadata on those images.
-Two hashes can replace what would ordinarily be much larger file sizes.
-Once the parent inscription is inscribed, the data is immutably accessible and verifiable by checking the BRC-69 metadata against the BRC-420 metadata- provenance for Bitcoin Ordinals.
+Two hashes and slightly more arbitrary data can replace what would ordinarily be much larger file sizes.
+Once the parent inscription is inscribed, the data is immutably accessible and verifiable by checking the BRC-69 metadata against the BRC-420 metadata- ensuring provenance for Bitcoin Ordinals.
 And because the parent inscription references the children by transaction ID and first output, that point of reference is truly immutable and will always point to the actual child inscriptions.

 CRYPTOGRAPHY IS, ALWAYS HAS BEEN, AND ALWAYS WILL BE THE ANSWER.